dpavlin/firefox-aistudio-plugin/README.md

 *   Use the server's `--port <number>` option to run multiple instances on different ports for different projects.
 *   Configure the matching port number in the extension popup for each corresponding AI Studio tab.
 The port setting is now tab-specific.

+## Script Execution Output

+*   If Python or Shell auto-run is enabled via server flags, the stdout and stderr from script syntax checks and execution are no longer saved to log files.
+*   This output is returned in the server's JSON response and stored by the extension.
+*   You can view the output from the *last executed script in the current tab* by opening the extension popup.